Save up to 25%… Shop Our Birthday Sale Now!

 Cordyceps mushrooms are adaptogenic and have a wide range of benefits for our feline friends.

-Cordyceps, a type of fungus, has remarkable benefits for cats, which should not be surprising considering that it's closely related to some of the tastiest edible mushrooms, such as truffles and morels.
-Its palatable taste makes it an appealing supplement for our feline friends who can be quite selective when it comes to food.
+Cordyceps, a type of fungus, has remarkable benefits for cats.
+This fact shouldn’t be surprising, considering that it's closely related to some of the tastiest edible mushrooms, such as truffles and morels.

 Cordyceps checks the boxes when it comes to feline health.
 Whether your cat is young or old, this mushroom can offer considerable support.

-An alarming number of cats are prone to develop kidney disease, a condition that can sometimes be fatal.
-Studies in various species have shown that Cordyceps can effectively support kidney function and protect these organs from toxins, including certain antibiotics and immunosuppressive drugs (1).
+Studies in various species have shown that Cordyceps can effectively support kidney function and boost protection against toxins, including certain antibiotics and immunosuppressive drugs [1].

 Cordyceps for Cats’ Blood Sugar Levels

 This mushroom isn't just beneficial for the kidneys; it also plays a crucial role in maintaining healthy glucose levels.
 Just like humans, cats can develop Type 2 Diabetes, often associated with a diet rich in carbohydrates.
-Cordyceps helps control blood glucose levels, thanks to its special polysaccharides.
-It also normalizes the body's insulin production, further supporting healthy blood sugar levels (2).

-Cordyceps for Cats’ Lung & Heart Health
+Cordyceps for Cats’ Lung and Heart Health

 Watch this video for the bottom line about cordyceps for cat health: